tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

     We use an arrow function here to allow our function definition to be short and to the point!

-2. Consider this function which aims to sum up a list.
+2. Consider this code which aims to compute the product of a list.
 Try to find the mistake in this code:
     ```javascript
     const someArray = [1,2,3,4,5];
     let result = 1;